karayabin/universe-snapshot/universe/Ling/Light_PluginInstaller/personal/mydoc/pages/conception-notes.md

 and create their tables in the database, and insert their rows (if any).

-Most plugin just require the core install phase to be full installed.
+Most plugin just require the core install phase to be fully installed.

-The **isInstall** method of our provided **PluginInstallerInterface** interface returns whether or not the core install phase is full completed.
+The **isInstall** method of our provided **PluginInstallerInterface** interface returns whether or not the core install phase is fully completed.

 So, what's the post install phase then?